 What kinds of food are in the shares throughout the seasons?

-The fresh vegetable and fruit crops vary through the year while the supplements (dry goods and dairy) are fairly consistent.
+The fresh vegetable and fruit crops vary through the year while the dry goods are fairly consistent.
 Vegetable-wise, the Summer provides traditional lettuces/greens, veges and herbs.
 Fall moves into squashes, roots and heartier greens.
 Winter provides apples and dried fruit, more roots (storage crops), and thanks to greenhouses and tunnels the fresh leafy greens continue even after the ground freezes.
 In Spring, locally grown vegetables are just not in nature’s plan although leafy greens, spring onions and garlic may grow abundantly weather permitting and we do have enough other organic fare to eat.
 Any thin times are filled in with extra dry goods.

 The supplements including the weekly half dozen eggs while rotation of cheese, bread and other grains and legumes round out the shares year round providing whole foods for a balanced diet.

 If I only want half a share, what should I do?

 Some people prefer to pick up a smaller amount every week.
 In this case, you'll need to find a partner at the same pick up location and arrange between you to divide the share into 2 bags.
 It's easiest if one person registers and the partner reimburses that person for half.
 It can require cutting in half some items such as a loaf of bread or head of lettuce or else talking it out with your partner each week as to who wants what.
 This can also work for people with food intolerances or special diets who divide it according to what they can and can't eat.

 CSA partnerships are formed between parent/child, co-workers and neighbors.
 Partnerships are private arrangements but you can provide e-mail addresses of both parties so we may be in communication with everyone.